honojs/hono/README.md

 ## Context

-To handle Request and Reponse, you can use Context object:
+To handle Request and Reponse, you can use Context object.

 ### c.req